 My present critical, scholarly and research work falls into three distinct but related areas.
 I am interested in supporting research work in these areas, in New York School poetry, and in recent poetic practice and theory.
 Beyond the three areas indicated below, I am also publishing papers on Andrea Brady, the persistence of the elegiac genre, and a further paper on John Wieners.

 1. British poetry and painting in the mid-century.
-I have a paper forthcoming on Dylan Thomas, but the chief focus of my attention is W.S.
+I have a paper in press on Dylan Thomas, but the chief focus of my attention is W.S.
 Graham.
 In particular I am interested in Graham’s relations with the St Ives painters Peter Lanyon, Roger Hilton and Bryan Wynter, and the debates on abstraction and landscape which inform both the poetic and visual work.
 I am also interested in the bearing of these debates on concurrent debates in the US, particular as they bear on the painting of Willem de Kooning and the poetry of Barbara Guest.

 My background is unusual in that until 2005 my career was in mental health services in the UK, as a nurse, a social worker, a housing development worker, a strategic planner and a public health professional.
 Although in management theory much lip service is paid to career flexibility, it is my experience that students considering an academic career don’t believe such talk, and with some reason.
 I’m happy to talk about the possibility and problems of sustaining an intellectual and creative life outside the academy and a creative life within it.

 2016-17 courses: Autumn 2016, Poetics (graduate); Reading as a Writer (undergraduate).
 Spring 2017, Introduction to Poetry (undergraduate).